shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/index.md

 #### Where can run
 Editor and library can run on Windows 7, 8, 8.1, 10.
 Currently editor is 64-bit only.

-Also need .NET Core runtime 3.1 or later.
+Also need .NET Core Desktop Runtime 3.1 or later.
+Download x64.
 It is a collection of libraries from Microsoft.
-Install both Core Runtime x64 and Core Desktop Runtime x64.
-The download and setup is fast and easy.

 #### Unfinished
 Currently both editor and library are unfinished.
 The most important parts are finished and can be used, but some classes/functions/etc will be changed in the future, which can break your scripts, clear settings, etc.